-Learning to Live So You Can Be Ready To Die
+How to Live So You Will Be Ready to Die When the Time Comes

 Death is the one thing all of us have in common.
 Regardless of our sex, race, national origin or personal belief, we will all die.
 No matter what our lot in life is, we will all die.
 No matter how rich or poor we are, we will all die.
 No matter how good looking we are, we will all die.
 Second Samuel 14:14 says, “We all must die.”

-We cannot reach our final destination until we die.
+We will not reach our final destination until we die.

 So live that when the time comes we will go freely without kicking and screaming.
-So live so that when the time comes, we walk through the silent halls of death and walk into the mysterious realm where all of us must walk.
-We are admonished to so live so that we approach our grave peacefully.
+So live so that when the time comes, we will walk through the silent halls of death and walk into the mysterious realm where all of us must walk.
+We are admonished to so live so that we will approach our grave without fear but with gladness.